smtdfc/os/README.md

 # smtdfc OS

- After dedicating several days to in-depth research on the Linux Kernel, I have developed this project.
+ After dedicating several days to research on the Linux Kernel, I have developed this project.
 Although I am not a specialist in C/C++ and possess only a fundamental understanding of operating systems and the inner workings of the Linux kernel, I have nonetheless contributed by creating several supplementary tools and a package manager.
 These additions were implemented using Golang, my preferred programming language, to enhance and extend the functionality of the project.

 ### Requirements
 Before you begin, ensure your system meets the following requirements: